Busulfan APOTEX Injection

 Tell your doctor as soon as possible if you do not feel well while you are being given busulfan or if you have any questions or concerns.

-The most serious side effects may include decrease in circulation blood cell counts (intended effect of the drug to prepare you for your transplant infusion), infection, liver disorders including blocking of a liver vein, graft versus host disease (the graft attacks your body) and pulmonary complications.
+The most serious side effects may include decrease in circulation blood cell counts (intended effect of the drug to prepare you for your transplant infusion), infection, liver disorders including blocking of a liver vein, graft versus host disease (the graft attacks your body) and complications relating to the lung.
 Your doctor will monitor your blood counts and liver enzymes regularly to detect and manage these events.

-- Blood: decrease of blood circulating cells (red and white) and platelets.
+- decrease of blood circulating cells (red and white) and platelets.

-- Respiratory: shortness of breath, nasal secretion (rhinitis), sore throat, cough, hiccup, nosebleeds, abnormal breath sounds.
+- shortness of breath, nasal secretion (rhinitis), sore throat, cough, hiccup, nosebleeds, abnormal breath sounds.

-- Renal: increase in creatinine elimination, discomfort in urination, and decrease in urine output.
+- increase in creatinine elimination, discomfort in urination, and decrease in urine output.

-- General: fever, headache, weakness, chills, pain, oedema, general pain or inflammation at injection site, chest pain, inflammation of the mucosa.
+- fever, headache, weakness, chills, pain, swelling (oedema), general pain or inflammation at injection site, chest pain, inflammation of the mucosa.

 Less common side effects (reported in 1 to 10 out of 100 patients) include:

-- Respiratory: increase in breath rhythm, respiratory failure, alveolar haemorrhages, asthma, collapse of small portions of the lung, fluid around the lung.
+- increase in breath rhythm, respiratory failure, bleeding in the lungs (alveolar haemorrhages), asthma, collapse of small portions of the lung, fluid around the lung.

-- Gastro-intestinal: inflammation of the mucosa oesophagus, paralysis of the gut, vomiting blood.
+- inflammation of the mucosa oesophagus, paralysis of the gut, vomiting blood.

-- Skin: skin colour disorder, redness of the skin, skin peeling.
+- skin colour disorder, redness of the skin, skin peeling.

 Uncommon side effects (reported in 1 to 10 out of 1000 patients) include:

-- Nervous system: delirium, nervousness, hallucination, agitation, abnormal brain function, cerebral haemorrhage, and seizure.
+- severe confusion (delirium), nervousness, hallucination, agitation, abnormal brain function, cerebral haemorrhage, and seizure.

-- Gastro-intestinal: bleeding in the stomach and/or the gut.
+- bleeding in the stomach and/or the gut.

 Storage and disposal